collinalexbell/HackMatrix/game-design.md

 ## Game Theme
-- living in a city filled with cybernetic organisms
+- Living in a crystal city filled with cybernetic organisms

-?
-Divine/magical power beyond one's comprehension
+- Divine/magical power beyond one's comprehension
   is available to those who seek it and learn to harmonize themselves with the spirit of the universe

-? diy ethic
-V solar cyborgs
-V automated homestead life
-V exploring an ancient world that contains cyberenetic artifacts

 ## aesthetic